 Each semester students must complete an Accommodation Request form that is used to create accommodation letters for faculty members.
 Accommodations may or may not be implemented for late requests.
 Students reserve the right to choose not to request exam accommodations.

 Upon receipt of the Faculty Accommodation Letters, students are responsible for meeting with faculty members to discuss accommodation letters, their learning style, and exam accommodation arrangement in a timely manner.

 As per College policy, faculty members should discuss exam accommodation arrangements with eligible students.
 Professors may proctor their own exams or request exam proctoring through the Disability Services Proctoring Program.
-After the student requests the exam accommodation, faculty arrange proctoring for examinations through an on-line e-form located on Portal titled Faculty Accommodations Exam Request (see below) if they choose to use the Disability Services Proctoring Program.
+After the student requests the exam accommodation, faculty arrange proctoring for examinations through an on-line e-form located on the Hub titled Accommodation Exam Proctoring Request (found under "Destinations") if they choose to use the Disability Services Proctoring Program.